// WHO WE ARE

 When we look back on this period of time, we want to be able to say that the rise in online abuse and online violence was only a “glitch” in our history.

-We believe that online hate crime is a vehicle for movements that aim to divide society and spread fear.
+UK Glitch believes that online hate crime is a vehicle for movements that aim to divide society and spread fear.
 We cannot afford for our generation and the next to become desensitised to any hate crimes.

 We want to cultivate the agency of young people and we want to start a conversation about the importance of our generation being responsible citizens online.